Manasa: Worship

-Manasa is also worshiped extensively in Assam and Tripura, and a kind of Oja-Pali (musical folk theatre) is dedicated entirely to her myth.
+Manasa is also worshipped extensively in Assam, and a form of Oja-Pali (musical folk theatre) is dedicated entirely to her myth.

-Manasa is ceremonially worshiped on Nag Panchami - a festival of snake worship in the Hindu month of Shravan (July–August).
-Bengali women observe a fast (vrata) on this day and offer milk at snake holes.

-Manasa Devi is worshipped in Andhra Pradesh.
+Manasa is ceremonially worshipped on Nag Panchami - a festival of snake worship in the Hindu month of Shravan (July–August).
+Hindu women observe a fast (vrata) on this day and offer milk at snake holes.
+Manasa devi is worshipped between November and February each year since 120 years at the Manasa Devi mandir at Lala bagan, Kolkata.